 - Compressor STOPS immediately.
-Evaporator and condenser fans continue normal operation. - Controller determines that a high pressure cutout switch or compressor motor internal overload protector is open when the unit current draw during compressor operation is normal and then decreases by 7 amps for more than 3 seconds. - After 1 minute, the controller LCD display shows a High Pressure Cutout message after 1 minute: - High Pressure Cutout, Check Condenser Probe: Water pressure switch is OPEN and the condenser temperature is low - High Pressure Cutout, Check Condenser Fan: Water pressure switch is OPEN and the condenser temperature is high. - High Pressure Cutout, Check Water Cooling: Water pressure switch is CLOSED.
+Evaporator and condenser fans continue normal operation. - Controller determines that a high pressure cutout switch or compressor motor internal overload protector is open when the unit current draw during compressor operation is normal and then decreases by 7 amps for more than 3 seconds. - After 1 minute, the controller LCD display shows a High Pressure Cutout message after 1 minute: - High Pressure Cutout Check Condenser Probe: Condenser Fan On/Off switch is ON and the condenser temperature is low. - High Pressure Cutout Check Condenser Fan: Condenser Fan On/Off switch is in FAN AIR position and the condenser temperature is high. - High Pressure Cutout Check Water Cooling: Condenser Fan On/Off switch is in WATER position.

-- The controller continues to call for cooling so the compressor will restart when the overload condition is corrected (switch resets) if power is available. - If the switch remains open for 5 minutes, the controller also turns ON the Alarm LED and records Alarm 37, Total Power Consumption Too Low.
+- After 1 minute, the controller also energizes the compressor contactor so the compressor will restart when the overload condition is corrected (switch resets) if power is available. - If the switch remains open for 5 minutes, the controller also turns ON the Alarm LED and records Alarm 37, Total Power Consumption Too Low.